 There are presently no open calls for submissions.

+Past contributors included Ben Doller, Yoko Tawada (Japanese), John Felstiner, G.C.
 Waldrep, T.R.
-Hummer, Nonna Slepakova (Russian), Kim Simonsen (Faroese), H. L. Hix, Natalie Shapero, Ghassan Zaqtan (Palenstian), Lyn Hejinian, Fady Joudah, Li Hao (Chinese), and Michael Goldman.
+Hummer, Nonna Slepakova (Russian), Kim Simonsen (Faroese), H. L. Hix, Natalie Shapero, Ghassan Zaqtan (Palestinian), Lyn Hejinian, Fady Joudah, Li Hao (Chinese), and Michael Goldman.

 Specific questions can be addressed to our Editors, Jason Beckman (email@example.com), Gilad Shiram (firstname.lastname@example.org), and Katherine Whatley (email@example.com).

 Please do not send material that has been previously published.
 Please send only one submission per category per issue.